kproger/frontend-project-lvl1/README.md

 # Welcome to The Brain Games!

-### Brain Games consists of five games.
+### The Brain Games consist of five games.
 In each of them, the user is asked to answer a question.
 The game ends when the user gives three correct answers or when he gives the wrong one
 [![Maintainability](https://api.codeclimate.com/v1/badges/6b98a2273a2067d553d9/maintainability)](https://codeclimate.com/github/kproger/frontend-project-lvl1/maintainability)